5 Evernote Shortcuts I Use Every Day

 I do this by using the intitle: advanced syntax search.
 There are many advanced search syntax searches you can use, but intitle: is one of the only ones I've committed to memory and actively use.
 Note that you must not include any spaces between in the advanced search syntax or after the colon in order for this to work.

-For example, if I search for: intitle:"Evernote training"
+For example, if I search for: intitle:"Evernote templates"

-• It will match a note titled: "BHHS Evernote Training"
+It will match a note titled: "New Evernote Templates Experience"

-• but it will not match a note that has this text in the body of the note: "Stacey will be presenting an Evernote training webinar on..."
+but it will not match a note that has this text in the body of the note: "Stacey will be presenting an Evernote templates training on..."

 See the impact of performing a standard search for the term Evernote training then applying tips 4 and 5 to the same search.
-Notice the number of notes it found as a match:
+Notice the number of notes it found as a match – only 2, where it was 49 when the search was on the full note (tip 4).

 Additional Resources:

 I've presented my top 5 timesaving tips but these are just a handful of the options that are available.
-To learn additional shortcuts and search techniques, you can review the following resources:
+We cover all my favorite tips inside the Academy.
+Join today!